aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/install-manually/_index.md

 {{% /alert %}}

 ### **Manual Installation**
-In the following steps, you will need to copy and modify files in the directory where Microsoft SQL Server Reporting Services is installed.
+These instructions show you how to copy and modify files in the directory where Microsoft SQL Server Reporting Services is installed:

 1. Locate the Report Server installation directory.
-   The root directory for Microsoft SQL Server is usually C:\Program Files\Microsoft SQL Server. {{% alert color="primary" %}}
+   The root directory for Microsoft SQL Server is usually here: ***C:\Program Files\Microsoft SQL Server***

+   {{% alert color="primary" %}}

-**Microsoft SQL Server 2005 and 2008**: There could be several instances of Microsoft SQL Server configured on the machine and they occupy different MSSQL.x subdirectories such as MSSQL.1, MSSQL.2 and so on.
-Find the correct **C:\Program Files\Microsoft SQL Server\MSSQL.x\Reporting Services\ReportServer** directory before proceeding.
+   **Microsoft SQL Server 2005 and 2008**: There might be several Microsoft SQL Server instances configured on the machine and they may occupy different MSSQL.x subdirectories such as MSSQL.1, MSSQL.2 and so on.
+You must find the correct ***C:\Program Files\Microsoft SQL Server\MSSQL.x\Reporting Services\ReportServer*** directory before you contunue to the next step.

    {{% /alert %}} All paths used below will refer to this directory as <Instance>.

-2. Copy Aspose.Slides.ReportingServices.dll to **C:\Program Files\Microsoft SQL Server\ <Instance> \Reporting Services\ReportServer\bin** folder.
+2. Copy Aspose.Slides.ReportingServices.dll to the **C:\Program Files\Microsoft SQL Server\xxx\Reporting Services\ReportServer\bin** folder.
-   The **Aspose.Slides.ReportingServices.zip** download contains the **Aspose.Slides.ReportingServices.dll** and compiled documentation in CHM format. {{% alert color="primary" %}}
+   The **Aspose.Slides.ReportingServices.zip** download contains the **Aspose.Slides.ReportingServices.dll**. {{% alert color="primary" %}}

-In some cases, when you copy the DLL to the **ReportServer\bin** directory, it might get copied together with the explicit NTFS file permissions assigned to it.
-The NTFS permissions might be such that Microsoft SQL Server Reporting Services is denied access when loading **Aspose.Slides.ReportingServices.dll**.
-If this happens, the new export formats do not become available.
-To make sure that the NTFS permissions are correct:
+In some cases, when you copy the DLL to the **ReportServer\bin** directory, it might get copied alongside the explicit NTFS file permissions assigned to it.
+The NTFS permissions cause Microsoft SQL Server Reporting Services to get denied access when loading **Aspose.Slides.ReportingServices.dll**.
+If this happens, the new export formats will not become available.
+Check and confirm that the correct NTFS permissions are in place :

    1. Right click **Aspose.Slides.ReportingServices.dll**.
    1. Click **Properties** and select the **Security** tab.